kenrector/sigma-cpv-kit/Csystem/installation.md

 +END

-4. Make copies of DRSP, LYNX and LOADER IN :SYS to a scratch account and patch them to allow use of the library name :PC and :PCC to avoid the :Pnn name restriction of F00.
+4. Make copies of DRSP, LYNX and LOADER IN :SYS to a scratch account and patch them to allow use of the library name :PC and :PCC.
+This will avoid the :Pnn name restriction of F00.

+If DRSP complains about the name format even after the patch, do a GENMD LIST to be sure the patch is installed.
+If that looks good, perhaps DRSP is being run from the shared processor version on the swapper.
+Try DRSP  DROP DRSP and then run DRSP.:SYS to get the patched version.

 C DRSP TO DRSP.KEN\
 GENMD DRSP.:SYS\